 Sick leave can be deducted as a whole or half day.

-Day relievers can’t use sick leave.
-If they are sick they just decline the offer of work.
+For day relievers; if they are sick on a day that they have been employed to relieve they can claim sick leave so long as they still have a sick leave entitlement.
 Part-time teachers can lose a whole day of sick leave even though they may only be teaching one or two classes on that day.

 Leave for appointments

-If you need to take an hour during the teaching day for a short medical or dental apointment you must notify the school in good time.
-No sick leave deduction will be made.
+If you need to go to a short medical or dental appointment during the teaching day for you must notify the school in good time.
+No sick leave deduction will be made if you are away for less than two hours.
+If you are away for two hours or more your school may deduct half a day’s sick leave.

 Five day rule